-Within the public sector, Sankey charts are used to help analyze migration crises across the member states.
+Sankey charts are used in the public sector to help analyze migration crises across the member states.
 Also, it’s a good choice to present the cost of living and some of the products consumers spend a lot of money purchasing.
-Upon the identification, the respective department takes over the responsibility of streamlining the economy to create a better working environment for its people.
+Upon identification, the respective department is responsible for streamlining the economy to create a better working environment for its people.

 Researchers utilize a Sankey diagram in their daily operations, researching different scientific aspects.
 Conducting research may seem to be a walk in the park, although thongs may turn south if you are not equipped with the proper tools to help you facilitate the process.
 This is where Sankey charts help draw conclusions and analyze large data sets within the shortest time possible.

 The consumer products companies used Sankey charts to showcase the relationship between the sums of sales recorded within different sections of the company.
 Also, it’s used to identify the distribution of products across different regions.

 Conclusion – Sankey Diagram: The Most Common Use Cases and Examples